 Pursuant to the Securities Exchange Act of 1934, as amended, we are required to disclose in this proxy statement the ratio of the total annual compensation of our CEO to the median of the total annual compensation of all of our employees (excluding our CEO).
-Based on SEC rules for this disclosure and applying the methodology described below, we have determined that our CEO's total compensation for 2017 was \$2,245,301 and the median of the total 2017 compensation of all of our employees (excluding our CEO) was \$31,283 (after applying a cost-of-living adjustment and converting foreign currency to U.S. dollars, as described below).
-Accordingly, we estimate the cost-of-living-adjusted ratio of our CEO's total compensation for 2017 to the median of the total 2017 compensation of all of our employees (excluding our CEO) to be 72 to 1.
+Based on Securities and Exchange Commission rules for this disclosure and applying the methodology described below, we have determined that Mr. Messina's total compensation for 2018 was \$6,960,421 and the median of the total 2018 compensation of all of our employees (excluding our CEO) was \$34,046 (after applying a cost-of-living adjustment and converting foreign currency to U.S. dollars, as described below).
+Accordingly, we estimate the cost-of-living-adjusted ratio of our CEO's total compensation of all of our employees (excluding our CEO) to be 204 to 1.

-We identified the median employee by taking into account the total cash compensation paid for 2017 to all individuals, excluding our CEO, who were employed by us or one of our subsidiaries on December 30, 2017.
-We believe this is an appropriate measure of total compensation because we do not distribute equity awards to all employees.
+We identified the median employee by taking into account the total compensation paid for 2018 to all individuals, excluding our CEO, who were employed by us or one of our subsidiaries on December 31, 2018.
 We included all employees, whether employed on a full-time, part-time, or seasonal basis.
-We did not annualize the compensation for any employees who were not employed by us for all of 2017.
+We did not annualize the compensation for any employees who were not employed by us for all of 2018.
 We applied a cost of living adjustment to employees employed outside of the United States as described below.
-Once the median employee was identified as described above, that employee's total compensation for 2017 was determined using the same rules that apply to reporting the compensation of our Named Executive Officers (including our CEO) in the "Total" column of the Summary Compensation Table.
+Once the median employee was identified as described above, that employee's total compensation for 2018 was determined using the same rules that apply to reporting the compensation of our Named Executive Officers (including our CEO) in the "Total" column of the Summary Compensation Table.
 The total compensation amounts included in the first paragraph of this pay-ratio disclosure were determined based on that methodology (in the case of the median employee's compensation, as adjusted for cost-of-living and currency conversion as described below).

-As permitted under SEC rules, in identifying the median employee and in presenting the median employee's total 2017 compensation above, we applied a cost-of-living adjustment to the compensation of employees outside the United States based on a purchasing power parity conversion factor published by The World Bank for 2016.2 Using this methodology, we determined that our median employee is employed in Bangalore, India.
-In calculating the compensation of this employee, which was paid in Indian Rupees, we also applied a currency conversion factor based on the average U.S. dollar to Indian Rupee exchange rate during 2017.3 If we had determined the median employee and total 2017 compensation as described in the preceding paragraph but had not applied a cost-of-living adjustment to identify our median employee or calculate our median employee's total 2017 compensation, the median of the total 2017 compensation of all of our employees (excluding our CEO) would have been \$10,164 and we estimate the resulting ratio of our CEO's total compensation for 2017 to the median of the total 2017 compensation of all of our employees (excluding our CEO) would have been to 221 to 1.
+In calculating the compensation of our employees in the Philippines, we applied a currency conversion factor based on the U.S. dollar to Philippines Peso exchange rate as of December 31, 2018.
+In calculating the compensation of our employees in India, we applied a currency conversion factor based on the U.S. dollar to Indian Rupee exchange rate as of December 31, 2018.2 As permitted under SEC rules, in identifying the median employee and in presenting the median employee's total 2018 compensation above, we applied a cost-of-living adjustment to the compensation of employees outside the United States based on a purchasing power parity conversion factor published by The World Bank for 2016.3 Using this methodology, we determined that our median employee is employed in India.
+If we had determined the median employee and total compensation as described in the preceding paragraph but had not applied a cost-of-living adjustment to identify our median employee or calculate our median employee's total compensation, the median of the total compensation of all of our employees (excluding our CEO) would have been \$12,011 and we estimate the resulting ratio of our CEO's total compensation to the median of the total compensation of all of our employees (excluding our CEO) would have been to 580 to 1.